snwh/paper-icon-theme/README.md

 Paper is simple and modern icon theme inspired by Google's material design.

-Paper is a free culture icon theme and is licenced under the terms of the [Creative Commons Attribution-Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+Paper is a free culture icon theme by Sam Hewitt and is licenced under the terms of the [Creative Commons Attribution-Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

 ###Preamble